TakaiKinoko/FangBlog/src/content/cuda5-coalesce/index.md

 - The M elements accessed by `T0, T1, T2, T3` are `M[0], M[4], M[8], and M[12]`, as shown with the “Load iteration 0” box in the above figure.
 These elements are not in consecutive locations in the global memory.
 The hardware cannot coalesce these accesses into a consolidated access.

+### note on alignment

+When accessing words of size 1, 2, 4, 8, or 16 bytes and are aligned, compiler translates this to 1 global memory instruction.

+But if size and alignment requirements are not met, compiler would translate it to multiple global memory access instructions.

+You can enforce the compiler to align using `__align(x)__`, for example: `struct __align(16)__{...};`

 ## Corner Turning

 What if we have to iterate through data along the row direction?